 In 2015 the fire department placed the current SCBA fleet into operation service.
-This purchase included SCBA and other respiratory protection equipment for the Fire Department, Police Department, and the Sherriff's Office.
+This purchase included SCBA and other respiratory protection equipment for the Fire Department, Police Department, and the Sheriff's Office.

 This project funds the replacement of the entire SCBA equipment and accessories fleet for the Fire Department, Police Department and Sheriff Office.
-Each department has continuously utilized their current equipment since early 2015.
-The current equipment is already one version of NFPA Standard behind the most current standard, by the time this replacement process occurs the equipment will be 3 standards behind.
-Best practice is that all fire department equipment operates no more than one standard behind.
 The current equipment has a 15-year service life, which makes it essential to replace prior to February 2030.